pshima/petey5king.github.com/links.md

     * Drive: The surprising truth about what motivates us
     * Chris Fry on the Power of Stable Teams
     * Creating Culture
+    * What Google Taught Me About Scaling Engineering Teams
 * ### [Leadership](#Leadership)
     * Be a Manager
     * Empowering Developers Through Infrastructure